 This is the sexual objectification of male bodies.
 The use of threats like “you’ll be disgusting to women if you don’t do what we say” is a form of social control.
 One point for capitalism over its long-enduring opponent in the male hygiene and grooming market: gender ideology.

-Cross-posted at BroadBlogs.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Cross-posted at BroadBlogs.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.